swibcon/swib.org/var/html/swib23/index.md

 For this SWIB rendition we will have more interactive formats in order to get the most out of participants coming together physically in one place.
-As usual, we will also have presentations and workshops.
+As usual, we will also have presentations and workshops/tutorials.

 We appreciate proposals on the following or related topics: